mesosphere/marathon/docs/docs/native-docker.md

 to run containers in privileged mode.
 This flag is `false` by default.
 The `parameters` object allows users to supply arbitrary command-line options for the `docker run` command executed by the Mesos containerizer.
-Note that any parameters passed in this manner are not guranteed to be supported in the future, as Mesos may not always interact with Docker via the CLI.
+Note that any parameters passed in this manner are not guaranteed to be supported in the future, as Mesos may not always interact with Docker via the CLI.

 ```json